Buzz Osborne: Legacy and praise

 From their earlier slow metal style, the Melvins have been attributed with providing the framework for what would become the grunge, sludge metal and drone doom genres.
 Buzz Osborne's seminal influence on grunge have sometimes led him (and his band) to be dubbed as the "Godfather of Grunge".

 Labelled as an "icon of the alt-metal world", Osborne has been named a key influence by guitarists such as Kurt Cobain (Nirvana), Adam Jones (Tool), Dave Grohl (Foo Fighters), Kim Thayil (Soundgarden), Brent Hinds and Bill Kelliher (Mastodon), Matt Pike (Sleep), Greg Anderson and Stephen O'Malley (Sunn O)))), Jimmy Bower (Eyehategod), Hank Williams III and Nate Garrett (Spirit Adrift).
 Adam Jones said that Osborne possesses the two most important qualities for any guitarist, i.e. "attitude and discipline", and compared his artistry with King Crimson founder Robert Fripp.
 Jones added: "Where I do more of a shoe-gazer thing onstage, Buzz will microwave a crowd."
 Scott Kelly of Neurosis stated that Osborne's non-cyclical approach to riffs was a massive influence on his band, wherein he plays a section once or at most twice in a song without repeating it again.
 Kim Thayil cited that same aspect as highly inspirational, in addition to Osborne's drop D tuning and slower compositions.
 Dylan Carlson, leader of the drone metal band Earth, has constantly cited Osborne's personal advice as a guide for his career path.
-The bands Earth and Sunn O))), which were heavily influenced by Melvins' slower pieces, based their amplifier choices on those of Osborne, as did Clutch as well.
+The bands Earth and Sunn O))), both heavily influenced by Melvins' slower pieces, based their amplifier choices on those of Osborne, as did Clutch.

 After Corrosion of Conformity original singer Mike Dean left the band in 1987, they contacted Osborne to join in.

 Emma Ruth Rundle called him "a worthy hero in all regards and a very genuine man."